06 / 7 / 2017 Midnight

-These actions are based on evidence from NHS organisations that have been successful in managing their temporary workforce and show the key actions all organisations should complete to ensure the most effective use of their temporary and flexible workforce.
+These actions are based on evidence from NHS organisations that have been successful in managing their agency workforce and show the key actions all organisations should undertake to ensure effectiveness.

-Under each of the high impact actions we have identified a number of specific activities that NHS trusts can take in order to help them optimise the productivity of their flexible workforce.
-These are:
+Under each of the high impact actions we have identified a number of specific activities that NHS trusts can do in order to help them optimise the productivity of their agency workforce.

 1. Increase understanding of the issue